WxOutside/software/README.md

   sudo raspi-config
   ```
   - User password is located in option 2
-  - Machine name is located in 7 (advanced settings) -> A2 Hostname
+  - Machine name is located in Advanced settings -> A2 Hostname
+  - Enable SSH: Go to 'Interfacing Options' -> P2 SSH -> Yes
-  - While you're there, set the timezone to NZDT (or your local timezone) - 4 (internationalisation options) -> I2 Change Timezone
+  - While you're there, set the timezone to NZDT (or your local timezone): Internationalisation options -> I2 Change Timezone

 **You can now access this via the network** via ssh pi@MACHINE_NAME (where MACHINE NAME is what you just set up)